Welcome to Animal Control CNY

 6. Conservation Awareness

 Conservation goes hand in hand with understanding local wildlife.
-Habitat loss, pollution and climate change are threatening many species.
-We can support wild life organizations or participate in local conservation initiatives to protect these wild animals and their habitats.
-Small actions like planting native plants or creating bird friendly spaces will make a big difference.
+Habitat loss, pollution, and climate change are threatening many species.
+We can support wildlife organizations or participate in local conservation initiatives to protect these wild animals and their habitats.
+Small actions like planting native plants or creating bird-friendly spaces will make a big difference.

 7. Observing Responsibly